apify/apify-docs/sources/platform/integrations/actors/index.md

 # What are Actor integrations?

 Actor integrations provide a way to connect your Actors with other Actors easily.
 They provide a new level of flexibility, as adding a new integration simply means creating [integration-ready Actors]('/platform/integrations/integration-ready-actors').
 Thus, new integrations can be created by the community itself.

 ## How to integrate an Actor with other Actors?

 To integrate one Actor with another:

-1. Navigate to the **Integrations** tab in the Actor's detail page,
+1. Navigate to the **Integrations** tab in the Actor's detail page.
-2. Select `Apify (Connect Actor or Task)`
+2. Select `Apify (Connect Actor or Task)`.
 3. Find the Actor you want to integrate with and click `Connect`.

 This leads you to a setup screen, where you can provide: